We're giving you the chance to win back the value of your meal - every time you dine this month!

 Updated on • Written By Ellie Donnell

-Sheffield’s relationship with the Michelin Guide is a complicated and somewhat frustrating one.
-It was a sad day when the latest Michelin Guide was released in 2024, as the northern city was once again fated to walk home empty handed.
-The truth is that its so-called walk of shame wasn't a new experience for Sheffield, which hasn’t laid claim to a Michelin-starred restaurant for nearly 10 years.
-The last restaurant to be awarded a coveted star was the Old Vicarage at Ridgeway back in 1998, and despite holding onto it for a respectful 17 years, sadly it lost the title of the only Michelin-starred restaurant in Sheffield back in 2015.
-Since then, it’s had no such luck on the award front.
+For a decade, Sheffield’s relationship with the Michelin Guide was a complicated one.
+The last restaurant to be awarded a coveted star was the Old Vicarage at Ridgeway back in 1998, and despite holding onto it for a respectful 17 years, it sadly lost the title of the only Michelin-starred restaurant in Sheffield back in 2015.
+For over ten years, this northern city has had no such luck on the award front, walking home empty handed year after year.

 YOU MIGHT ALSO LIKE